 A: Career Services assists students in exploring and clarifying career goals, selecting suitable majors, and expanding their knowledge of career options.

 A: Career planning is a process and we highly recommend you start at the beginning of your freshman year and participate regularly throughout your college career.
 Meeting with a Career Counselor will help you make smart decisions regarding majors and careers and develop an action plan to ensure career success.

 A: Meeting with a Career Counselor is the best start.
 A Career Counselor will help you understand who you are ( skills, interests, values, and personality characteristics) as it relates to suitable majors and career options.
 Career Services staff members also teach sections of a 3 Credit Hour Career Planning Course: EDG 2000 Career Planning and Professional Successthat takes you through all the stages of career development.
 The course is offered in Fall, Spring, and Summer B terms.

 A: UNF has decentralized its career services forming career centers in each of the colleges.
-Go to the Career Counseling link to find the college career center that serves your academic major.
+Go to the UNF College Career Centers link to find the college career center that serves your academic major.

 A: Yes, if you are registered in Handshake, login to your account and click on "Fairs"

 A: No, we are not a placement office.
 While we do not place students in jobs, we provide a variety of resources for you to gain employability skills and opportunities to connect with employers to secure jobs.

 A: Yes, the college career centers do assist students with the application process.